Sensing the reef

 The Australian Urban Research Information Network (AURIN) Townsville Energy/Water Demonstrator has now been launched.
 This infrastructure is a collaboration between AURIN, QCIF, QUT, Ergon, TCC and the eResearch Centre and provides energy and water consumption data at an SA4 level across selected Townsville suburbs for inclusion into the AURIN data portal.

-eResearch in partnership with the Townsville City Council, CoastalCOMS and Taggle Inc. have been awarded a $1.4M Queensland Accelerate Partnership grant from a very competitive field
+eResearch in partnership with the Townsville City Council, CoastalCOMS and Taggle Inc.are involved in a $1.4M Queensland Accelerate Partnership project to reimagine urban water quality sensing.

 Digital Homestead Project final report available now.
 New website is now live and future developments are being mapped out.